top of page

 • Fire-starting - Moisten a cotton or linen patch and then rub in some gunpowder.
 Once dried, these patches will take a spark from a flint and steel to become a hissing, sputtering ember to set tinder alight.

-The moment of discovery that pouring gunpowder from the powder horn onto hot coals is ill-advised.
+The moment of discovery that pouring gunpowder from the powder horn onto hot coals to start a fire is ill-advised.

 BONUS: In his 1859 guidebook, The Prairie Traveler, Marcy recommended using sparing amounts of "gunpowder" (black powder) to season meat when no salt or pepper is available...its not nearly as tasty as pepper because I know someone dumb enough to have tried it.